-Daniel Dercksen shares a few thoughts with writer-director John Barker, a proud graduate of The Writing Studio, who is turning politics inside out and upside down with his biting independent mockumentary Wonder Boy For President.
+Daniel Dercksen shares a few thoughts with writer-director John Barker, a proud graduate of The Writing Studio, who turned politics inside out and upside down with his biting independent mockumentary Wonder Boy For President and now brings us the fun, poignant and so quintessentially authentically South African The Umbrella Men.

 You have definitely taken the world by storm since the first workshops you did with The Writing Studio 15 years ago in Johannesburg?
 How much did the workshops help you in taking a step forward in your career?